moreirathomas/shopping-list-app/README.md

 }
 ```

-_I am currently working on user registration to avoid this inconvinience_
+_I am currently working on user registration to avoid this inconvenience_

-## Log

 ## Improvments to come